FAForever/fa/README.md

 Folder          | Description
 --------------- | -----------
-`effects`       | Blueprints, textures and meshes of effects and HLSL shaders that are used to render the game `engine*`       | Engine documentation: all objects and their functions are documented `env`           | Props, decals, splats, stratum layer and environmental effects `etc*`          | Legacy - a rudimentary implementation of versioning control `loc`           | Localization files for the game, see the translation guidelines `lua`           | Lua files that control all the behavior outside of the physics simulation `meshes`        | Meshes that do not belong to props, units or projectiles.
-E.g. the world border `projectiles`   | Blueprint files, textures and meshes of projectiles `props`         | Blueprint files, textures and meshes of props `schook`        | Legacy - the **s**upreme **c**ommander **hook** folder that was used due to licensing issues `testmaps*`     | Test maps.
+`coderes*`      | Various textures required for the Lua debugger to work `effects`       | Blueprints, textures and meshes of effects and HLSL shaders that are used to render the game `engine*`       | Engine documentation: all objects and their functions are documented `env`           | Props, decals, splats, stratum layer and environmental effects `etc*`          | Legacy - a rudimentary implementation of versioning control `images*`       | Images used by the repository, such as the banner at the top `loc`           | Localization files for the game, see the translation guidelines `lua`           | Lua files that control all the behavior outside of the physics simulation `meshes`        | Meshes that do not belong to props, units or projectiles.
+E.g. the world border `projectiles`   | Blueprint files, textures and meshes of projectiles `promotion*`    | Promotion material related to content surrounding the repository `props`         | Blueprint files, textures and meshes of props `schook`        | Legacy - the **s**upreme **c**ommander **hook** folder that was used due to licensing issues `scripts*`      | Scripts used to automate tasks surrounding the game repository `setup*`        | Development files that allow you to launch the game using the repository `testmaps*`     | Test maps.
 E.g. the benchmark map shipped with the game `tests*`        | Unit tests that run on engine-oblivion functions.
 E.g. Testing string operations `textures`      | Textures used by the engine (as fallback) and UI